Skip to content

 What work does the task force do

-The mission of the Task Force includes informing Eurordis about how health technologies are assessed, which one are reimbursed, how patients are engaged and how decisions are made.
+The mission of the Task Force includes informing EURORDIS about how health technologies are assessed, which one are reimbursed, how patients are engaged and how decisions are made.
 Sharing views on the future of HTA at the European level and interact with experts is also part of their mandate.

-The Task Force may raise and discus specific cases about reimbursement and access of medicines or medical devices, reply to public consultations, attend conferences, and advocate for legislative initiatives about HTA and the engagement of patients.
+The Task Force may raise and discuss specific cases about reimbursement and access of medicines or medical devices, reply to public consultations, attend conferences, and advocate for legislative initiatives about HTA and the engagement of patients.

 The knowledge shared and acquired by the Group is also meant to be shared in liaison with the Task Force member’s communities and networks, so as to raise awareness regarding HTA.